Get an insider look at what it’s like working at Slack

 Lorna McNamara is part of the company’s finance team.
 McNamara said that she enjoys working with consultants from several different countries all over the world.
 “We support four countries here from Dublin at the moment.”

-It’s important to know the kind of clients you’ll be working with and even the wide range of countries you’ll be in communication with if you were to work at Slack.
+It’s important to know the kind of clients you’ll be working with and even the wide range of countries you’ll be in communication with at Slack.